QcmPlab/HoneyTools/README.md

 A fairly comprehensive set of examples can be found in the project's wiki, if you are looking for an _unbelievably_ easy way to generate flakes, ribbons & stripes, islands... just [go there](https://github.com/qcmplab/HoneyTools/wiki/A.-Basic-usage:-supercells,-stripes-and-flakes,-all-out-of-the-box!) and be happy.

-For more advances usage you can instead include (a suitable subset of) the low-level modules, namely:
+For more advanced usage you can instead include (a suitable subset of) the low-level modules, namely:

 ```fortran
 use hex_coordinates